Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Sylvia Plath's poem Daddy remains one of the most controversial modern poems ever written.
-It is a dark, surreal and at times painful allegory which uses metaphor and other devices to carry the idea of a girl victim finally freeing herself from her father.
+Sylvia Plath's poem "Daddy" remains one of the most controversial modern poems ever written.
+It is a dark, surreal, and at times painful allegory that uses metaphor and other devices to carry the idea of a female victim finally freeing herself from her father.
+In Plath's own words:

-It was written on October 12th 1962, the month after she had moved to London from Devon with her two small children.
-A year later Sylvia Plath was dead, having written some of her best poems during this turbulent period.
+"Daddy" was written on October 12th 1962, a month after Plath had separated from her husband and moved—with their two small children—from their home in Devon to a flat (apartment) in London.
+Four months later Plath was dead, but she wrote some of her best poems during that turbulent period.

 You do not do, you do not do